TPG NBN review

 Why you can trust Tom's Guide Our writers and editors spend hours analyzing and reviewing products, services, and apps to help find what's best for you.
 Find out more about how we test, analyze, and rate.

-TPG, or TPG Telecom Limited is Australia’s second-largest telecommunications provider, following its merger with Vodafone that was completed in 2020.
+TPG, or TPG Telecom Limited, is Australia’s second-largest telecommunications provider, following its merger with Vodafone that was completed in 2020.
 TPG is now home to several household names, including TPG (obviously), Vodafone, iiNet and formerly, Internode.
 While these brands all offer similar services, they are still separate entities, so for the purposes of this review, we’re going to focus solely on the NBN services provided by TPG itself.

-As previously mentioned, TPG is Australia’s second-largest telco based on the number of active services, with just over 1.8 million users, representing a 20.5% market share, according to the most recent data published by the Australian Competition and Consumer Commission (ACCC).
 However, this figure does include active services across all its brands, including Vodafone, iiNet and Internode.
-We haven’t been able to track down a figure for just active TPG services, but considering Optus sits in third place with around 1.14 million services, we can make a logical assumption and say that TPG alone will have similar or fewer services.
+We haven’t been able to track down a figure for just active TPG services, but considering Optus sits in third place with just under 1.1 million services, we can make a logical assumption and say that TPG alone will have similar or fewer services.

 The internet service provider (ISP) advertises itself as offering “great value internet,” although when comparing its monthly pricing against the competition, it does sit towards the higher end of the budget spectrum.
 We’ll be investigating if this higher cost yields a better class of service later in this review.